Spirit of Gold Marching Band: Football

 The Spirit of Gold works with the Office of the Dean of Students to coordinate the band's performances at football games.
 The band has developed many traditions that help add to the exciting atmosphere of Southeastern Conference football on game day.
 For example, the band leads a parade through campus before games and provides music for pre-game and in-game spirit.
 The band plays the university's fight song, "Dynamite", throughout the game as well.

 The Spirit of Gold prepares a unique halftime show for every home game, performing from variety of musical genres and eras.
-Recent performances have featured music from Elton John, Fall Out Boy, Lil Nas X, Rihanna, and Beyoncé.
+Recent performances have featured music from Olivia Rodrigo, Fall Out Boy, John Williams, Earth, Wind, and Fire, and Bruno Mars.
 The last halftime performance of the year is traditionally a completely student-run, student-organized show.

 Basketball, Anchor of Sound

-During the spring semester, a 50-piece pep band is formed for performances at Vanderbilt's men's and women's basketball games played in Memorial Gym.
+During the spring semester, a 50-60-piece pep band is formed for performances at Vanderbilt's men's and women's basketball games played in Memorial Gym.
+Members of the Anchor of Sound are divided into two bands, Black Band and Gold Band, each band playing at the same number of regular-season games.
+The Anchor of Sound, like the Spirit of Gold, travels to any post-season games for both men's and women's basketball.
 Anchor of Sound performs music similar to that which Spirit of Gold performs.

+Additional Performances

+In addition to their respective regular-season games, the Spirit of Gold performs at select home women's soccer games, while the Anchor of Sound performs at select home women's lacrosse games.

 Tau Beta Sigma

 The Eta Phi chapter of Tau Beta Sigma serves the Spirit of Gold.
-The co-ed chapter has a history of being one of the largest chapters in the nation and is the most recent recipient of the Grace and A. Frank Martin Chapter Leadership Award, a biennial award that honors the outstanding chapter in the nation.
+The co-ed chapter consists of approximately 25 members, and, in 2009, received the Grace and A. Frank Martin Chapter Leadership Award, a biennial award that honors the outstanding chapter in the nation.
 All members of the Spirit of Gold, regardless of university, are able to seek membership in Eta Phi.